dodwmd/teko/docs/cicd.md

 ## Overview

 The CI/CD pipeline for Teko is designed to handle both PHP (Laravel) and Python (Agents) components, with specialized workflows for each.
+It follows a trunk-based development approach with the main branch as the source of truth.

 ## Workflow Components